kitl000/Screen-On-Forever/README.md

 # Android-App-Screen-On

 The application was created with the goal of bypassing the phone screen timeout function.
 I wanted an app that can allow me to play music on Youtube while i'm cooking without the need of tapping my phone every few minutes.
-There were some app with this feature in Play Store like Stay Alive! but requires premium version and can be quite reliable.
+There were some app with this feature in Play Store like Stay Alive! but requires premium version.

 The easiest way to bypass screen timeout would be to use "FLAG_KEEP_SCREEN_ON" but this only works if you let the app run indefinitely.
 If I switch to Youtube, the flag will automatically be removed and the screen will shut down.
 After spending some time on Stack Overflow, there was a response that seems to have answered my question.